atombrenner/photo-timeline/README.md

 :   :
 ```

-Videos and Photos are separated into two different root folders, just because I liked it this way.
+Videos and Photos are separated into two different root folders, initially just because I liked it this way.
+Eventually, it turned out that this enabled a very simple and fast index structure.
+The key is to be able to generate the full file path just from a 64-bit float timestamp.

 ```
 MyMedia